Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Bit-exact artifact storageclient.archive() + client.dereference()

-Wire-level debuggingclient.control.* / client.core.*
+Wire-level debuggingclient.* / client.core.*

 When to use raw control methods directly